As we saw in our previous post on sequential statements in verilog, there are a number of statements which we can only use within procedural blocks.

 The code snippet below shows the general syntax for the verilog forever loop.

 forever begin // Code to be executed by the loop goes here end

 To better demonstrate how we use the forever loop in practise let's consider an example.

 For this example we will generate a clock signal with a frequency of 10MHz which we could use inside of a test bench.
-Using the forever loop to generate a clock is one of the most common use cases.

 To do this, we firstly assign our signal to an initial value.
 We then use the forever block to invert the signal at regular intervals.

 The code snippet below shows how we would implement this clock example in verilog.

 initial begin clk = 1'b0; forever begin #500 clk = ~clk; end end